felipejoribeiro/this-person-docs/programming/webdev/backend/flask/03_flask_request_response_cycle.md

 |set_data()|Sets the response body as a string or bytes value
 |get_data()|Gets the response body

 There is a special response called `redirect` that is used a lot.
 To address that the flask team created a dedicated function that is `redirect()` which gives a response with `302` status code and the `URL` to navigate to.
-Here we can si it in use:
+Here we can see it in use:

 ```python
 from flask import redirect